Akkudoktor-EOS/EOS/README.md

 This project uses various classes to simulate and optimize the components of an energy system.
 Each class represents a specific aspect of the system, as described below:

-- `PVAkku`: Simulates a battery storage system, including capacity, state of charge, and now charge and discharge losses.
+- `Battery`: Simulates a battery storage system, including capacity, state of charge, and now charge and discharge losses.

 - `PVForecast`: Provides forecast data for photovoltaic generation, based on weather data and historical generation data.